A Unix command is built from a command name and optionally one or more command line arguments. Arguments can be either flags or data.

 Most newer Unix commands also support long flag names, mainly to

 improve readability of commands used in scripts.
 For example,

 in the Unix zip command,

 /vararguments above are directories to be listed by ls.
-If no data arguments are given to ls, it lists the current working directory (described in Section 1.9, “Processes”).
+If no data arguments are given to ls, it lists the current working directory (described in the section called “Processes”).